vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 Incremental steps to execute this change.
 These will be converted to issues after the RFC is approved:

 - [ ] Set up the new partitioned batcher.
-- [ ] Initial MVP implementation in S3 with only the simplest upload
+- [ ] Initial support for multi-part upload in the S3 sink.
-      interval and no persistent buffers.
+- [ ] Add support for optimizing single-part objects.
-- [ ] Add support for all upload interval types.
+- [ ] Add support for partial upload recovery.

 ## Future Improvements